fiberplane/mcp-lite/examples/cloudflare-worker-kv-r2/README.md

 ## Architecture

-This example includes two custom adapters:
+This example includes two custom adapters to enable statefulness:

 ### CloudflareKVSessionAdapter
 - Stores MCP session data in Cloudflare KV
 - Handles session lifecycle (create, get, update, delete)
 - Manages event streaming with buffering and replay functionality
-- Serializes Map-based session data to JSON for KV storage

 ### CloudflareKVClientRequestAdapter
-- Handles asynchronous client requests using KV for coordination
+- Handles asynchronous server-to-client requests (sampling, elicitation) using KV for coordination
 - Implements polling mechanism for request/response communication
 - Manages request timeouts and cleanup

+> **NOTE** This adapter would be better modeled in Cloudflare's ecosystem as a Durable Object.

 ## Development